-In 2022 we are launching seven walking and cycling trails in the Bromsgrove and SW Birmingham districts to showcase these fantastic objects.
+In 2022 and 2023 we are launching seven walking and cycling trails in the Bromsgrove and SW Birmingham districts to showcase these fantastic objects.
 100 years ago, the public were excited to learn about these relics of the Ice Age, but the boulders have been disappearing!
 We’re delighted that, thanks to National Lottery players, our partnership of local organisations has received this support to bring the boulders the prominence they deserve.
 They are the only visible relics of what happened deep in Birmingham’s history.

 Do get involved – there are many ways to volunteer!

 Roland Kedge has found many of the boulders on our trails.
 He is the inspiration for Roland the Rockhound!